EdGrrr/arguslib/docs/user_guide.rst

 *   **UndistortedCamera**: Inherits from ``Camera`` but overrides the data loading method to apply a fisheye undistortion to the image before displaying it.
 *   **DirectCamera**: A more advanced subclass that bypasses Matplotlib entirely, drawing annotations directly onto the image array using OpenCV.
 This is ideal for generating videos efficiently.

-.. autoclass:: arguslib.instruments.undistorted_camera.UndistortedCamera
+.. autoclass:: arguslib.camera.undistorted_camera.UndistortedCamera
    :members:
    :show-inheritance:

-.. autoclass:: arguslib.instruments.direct_camera.DirectCamera
+.. autoclass:: arguslib.camera.direct_camera.DirectCamera
    :members: show, annotate_positions, image
    :show-inheritance:

 Combining Instruments and Data: Interfaces
 ------------------------------------------

-Interfaces are also `PlottableInstrument`s, but they are not physical devices.
+Interfaces are also `PlottableInstrument` objects, but they are not physical devices.
 Instead, they **compose** one or more other plottable instruments to create more complex, synchronized visualizations.
 This is a key design pattern in ``arguslib``.

 The `RadarInterface`
 ~~~~~~~~~~~~~~~~~~~~